Bike for Good

 - Practical Cycle Awareness Training: offer drivers of large vehicles the chance to step into the shoes of more vulnerable road users, including those on bikes, on foot and those with disabilities.
 The aim is to provide them with a greater understanding of their needs.

-From their two Community Hubs (Glasgow West and Glasgow South) they work in partnership with community groups, schools, local councils, businesses and charities to reach those who want to make a change for the better.
+From their two Community Hubs in the West and South of Glasgow, they work in partnership with community groups, schools, local councils, businesses and charities to reach those who want to make a change for the better.

-They regularly run events throughout the year from their premises in West and South, to bigger scale closed road events such as their recent Kelvin Way event.
-Keep an eye out for their upcoming plans to close Clyde Street for a big street play day in September!
+They regularly run events throughout the year from their premises in West and South, to bigger scale closed road events.

 Glasgow West Community Hub: